Lucretiel/MakePass/README.md

 - **S** = 10,000
 - Random numeral **is** appended
 - Word set: 20k.
 Can be repaced with the 10k set.

+These default parameters produce passwords with an entropy of approximately 57.561 bits.